Self Care During A Pandemic

 I always feel better when I’m prepared!

 And if you feel yourself getting depressed, seek medical help!
 You might need some medication or to speak to a progressional about your options!
+Sometimes just talking out your fears helps!

 This will pass and when it does, you’ll have a new found appreciation for the simple things- the hand shake of your elderly neighbours, the small talk during school pick up, and kind faces at the grocery store and stocked shelves.
 Things will go back to normal.